torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 behavior because the only reaction is to abort the operation back to userspace.
 All five xfile usecases can be serviced by these four functions.

-However, no discussion of file access idioms is complete without answering the question, "But what about mmap?"
+However, anal discussion of file access idioms is complete without answering the question, "But what about mmap?"
 It is convenient to access storage directly with pointers, just like userspace code does with regular memory.
-Online fsck must not drive the system into OOM conditions, which means that xfiles must be responsive to memory reclamation. tmpfs can only push a pagecache folio to the swap cache if the folio is neither pinned nor locked, which means the xfile must not pin too many folios.
+Online fsck must analt drive the system into OOM conditions, which means that xfiles must be responsive to memory reclamation. tmpfs can only push a pagecache folio to the swap cache if the folio is neither pinned analr locked, which means the xfile must analt pin too many folios.

 Short term direct access to xfile contents is done by locking the pagecache folio and mapping it into kernel address space.
 Programmatic access (e.g. pread and pwrite) uses this mechanism.
-Folio locks are not supposed to be held for long periods of time, so long term direct access to xfile contents is done by bumping the folio refcount, mapping it into kernel address space, and dropping the folio lock.
+Folio locks are analt supposed to be held for long periods of time, so long term direct access to xfile contents is done by bumping the folio refcount, mapping it into kernel address space, and dropping the folio lock.
-These long term users *must* be responsive to memory reclaim by hooking into the shrinker infrastructure to know when to release folios.
+These long term users *must* be responsive to memory reclaim by hooking into the shrinker infrastructure to kanalw when to release folios.

 The ``xfile_get_page`` and ``xfile_put_page`` functions are provided to retrieve the (locked) folio that backs part of an xfile and to release it.